goqu172255230/Delphi-libusb/README.md

 -   Bulk Transfer

+-   FXLoad

 The following examples are in development and will be added one by one after testing

 -   Asynchronous Transfer

--   EZUSB

--   FxLoad

--   Hotplug Test
+-   Hotplug Test on hold

--   Synchronous Transfer

 -   xUSB

--   DPFP

 -   Bulk Transfer Arduino